-Fujifilm X-E2 versus Fujifilm X100S
+Fujifilm X-E2 vs X100S

 The Fujifilm X-E2 and the Fujifilm X100S are two digital cameras that were announced, respectively, in October 2013 and January 2013.
 The X-E2 is a mirrorless interchangeable lens camera, while the X100S is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
+Both cameras offer a resolution of 16 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100S is somewhat smaller (3 percent) than the Fujifilm X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X100S are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100S has a lens built in, whereas the X-E2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-E2 and their specifications in the Fujinon X Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |2.||Fujifilm X100S||127 mm||74 mm||54 mm||445 g||330||n||Jan 2013||1,299||ebay.com|

 |6.||Fujifilm X-A10||117 mm||67 mm||40 mm||331 g||410||n||Dec 2016||399||ebay.com|